 Procurement can assist you with any and all purchases you make on behalf of NECC.
 As an entity of the Commonwealth of Massachusetts, NECC is required to comply with Mass.
 State Procurement guidelines.
 Use of state approved vendors is encouraged.
-The advantage of using these vendors is realized in significant cost savings and the ability to share contracts with other state entities.
+The advantage of using these vendors is realized in significant cost savings.

 To verify if a selected vendor is on one of the state-approved lists, please refer to the following links: